HarrySolsem/MyCVRepository/resume.md

 I held the role as interface between IT and the other departments in the organization.
 I was responsible for distributing tasks to my colleagues and following up on them during execution.
 Project manager for a software development project that was using Prince2 methodology.

 ### Multiple employers, 1995 – 2010
 I have held several technical operative positions that has given me extended experience in all phases of digital product development, operations of IT-systems and working in project teams.
-More details on my Linkedinprofil.
+More details on my Linkedinprofile.

 ***